ctrebo/ctrebo/README.md

 - 👋 Hi, I’m @ctrebo
-- 👀 I’m interested in technology and espacially in python and c++
+- 👀 I’m interested in technology and especially in python and c++
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on: christoffer.trebo@gmail.com